CalebAP/PracticeSMBW/README.md

 To install this mod, follow these steps:
 1. Download Riivolution via one of the many online written/video tutorials
 2. Go to the [Releases](https://github.com/CalebAP/PracticeSMBW/releases) section of this page and download the .zip file onto your computer
-3. Unzip the file directly into the root of your Wii's sd card/usb stick, and there should be a 'PracticeSMBW' folder and a 'riivolution' folder
+3. Unzip the file directly into the root of your Wii's sd card/usb stick, and there should be a 'PracticeSMBW' folder and a 'riivolution' folder (you may remove the licence and readme file if you wish)
 4. Put the sd card/usb stick back into the Wii, and launch Riivolution
 5. Choose either the standard 'PracticeSMBW' or the '8-1 + 8-2 RNG Disabled', not both
 6. Hit launch and start practicing